 A copy of all communications transmitted to vehicle owners that relate to the nonconforming vehicles and the corrective action and that have not been previously reported to the Executive Officer.

-If the manufacturer determines that any of the information submitted to the Executive Officer pursuant to subsection § (g) has changed or is incorrect, the manufacturer shall submit the revised information, with an explanation.
+If the manufacturer determines that any of the information submitted to the Executive Officer pursuant to subsection (g) has changed or is incorrect, the manufacturer shall submit the revised information, with an explanation.

 The filing of any report under this subsection shall not affect the manufacturer's responsibility to file reports or applications, obtain approval, or give notice under any other provisions of law.

 Record Keeping.
-The manufacturer shall maintain the following records in a form suitable for inspection, such as computer files, for no less than one year beyond the useful life of the vehicles and shall make them available to the Executive Officer upon request.
+The manufacturer shall maintain the following records in a form suitable for inspection, such as computer files, for no less than one year beyond the useful life of the vehicles and shall make them available to the Executive Officer within 30 days upon request to verify compliance with the requirements of this section.

 Names and addresses of vehicle owners: